richrd/suplemon/README.md

    > Insert buffer

  * Ctrl + G
-   > Go to line number or file
+   > Go to line number or file (type the beginning of a filename to go to it).

  * Ctrl + F
    > Find text